tmdc-it-solutions/lumen-microservice-template/README.md

 alias lumen='bash scripts/lumen-shell.sh'
 ```

-Then you can access a Lumen shell using:
+Then you can quickly access a Lumen shell using:

 ```bash
 $ lumen
 ```

+## Making Requests

+To interface with the API, requests sent to it must have a proper `Accept` header like: `Accept: application/vnd.APP_NAME.v1+json`.
+This is used to let the API know what API version the request needs.
+See [Dingo Documentation](https://github.com/dingo/api/wiki/Making-Requests-To-Your-API) for more information.
+But normally, the API gateway handles this for you.

 ## Container Commands